coralproject/coralproject-site-2016/contribute.md

 * Email [Jeff Nelson](mailto:jeff@mozillafoundation.org) if you’d like any help/direction

 ## Contribute by coding

+The Ask stack is Go, React, Redux, Mongo.

 * Build a feature by [looking at the “Future Features” column on our Trello board](http://trello.com/b/hAtt6ujX/ask) and selecting one you’d like to build.
 Submit a relevant GitHub issue [if there isn’t one already](https://github.com/coralproject/ask/issues)
 * Fix a bug by submitting a GitHub issue [if there isn’t one already](https://github.com/coralproject/ask/issues), then commenting in the relevant issue to let everyone know you’re working on it